ReSpeak/tsclientlib/utils/tsproto-structs/README.md

 `tsproto-structs` contains machine readable data for several TeamSpeak related topics.

-The underlying data file can be found in the [tsdeclarations](https://github.com/ReSpeak/tsdeclarations) repository.
+The underlying data files can be found in the [tsdeclarations](https://github.com/ReSpeak/tsdeclarations) repository.

 The contained data may change with any version so the suggested way of